WiGig: Competition

 WiGig competes with other 60 GHz frequency band transmission standards like WirelessHD in some applications.

 Channels

 Regional spectrum allocations vary by region limiting the available number of channels in some regions.
-So far, the US is the only region supporting all six channels while other regions are considering to follow suit.
+As of October 2016 the US is the only region supporting all six channels, while other regions are considering to follow suit.

 Single-carrier and Control-PHY data rates

 OFDM data rates

+The use of the OFDM mode is obsolete and removed in 802.11-2020.